 Controlling the direction and speed of a DC motor with an H-Bridge

-We want to control the direction and speed of a dc motor.
 This extends the functionality by controlling both motor direction and speed through a command from the serial port.

 Circuit Diagram